This blog post was originally posted on September 22, 2014, and was updated on October 12, 2017.

 Eat an Escudella

 Perhaps Catalonia’s best comfort food, la escudella i carn d’olla, or escudella for short, is a hearty stew known for being the first referenced soup in all of Europe.
 A humble dish that includes all types of vegetables and different meats.
 Most notably try la pilota, an enormous meatball seasoned with garlic and parsley), which is a must for Barcelona in the rain.
 Furthermore, go to the authentic neighborhood of Sants to try it at Terre d’Escudella (Carrer de Premià, 20).
 For something more central in the Gothic quarter, Can Culleretes (Carrer Quintana, 5) is also a great place to try this tasty dish.
+Want to know more about traditional restaurants and Catalan food?
+Watch the video below to get a sneak peak.

 These are just a few, but do you have any other ideas for Barcelona in the rain?
 Let us know—we love to hear your suggestions!